The Top Five Most Valuable Pennies Worth Money

 Source: pcgs.com

 This U.S. silver dollar-sized penny sings a duet of artistry and history.
-The coin shows Liberty's portrait proudly encircled by her name and the 1793 minting date.
-Adding further charm is its reverse side flaunting a wreath encircling the “ONE CENT.”
+The coin shows Liberty's portrait proudly circled by her name and the 1793 minting date.
+Adding further charm is its reverse side flaunting a wreath encircling the "ONE CENT."

 Here's an exciting fact: a PCGS VG-10 coin broke auction records twice.
 Once when it fetched $414,000 in 2004 and again in January 2009 when it danced past the $862,500 mark at Stack's public auction.
 The 230-year-old coin was at The Bellagio Hotel and Casino in Vegas for an August 2020 auction.